vxpm/cubenotes/src/memory-map.md

 | 0x0000_1000..0x0000_3000 | 8 KiB    | Implementation Specific |

 Dolphin OS uses the implementation specific region as an extension to the exception vectors region.

+## Middle Endian

+Some memory mapped registers are _middle endian_.
+Yep, you read that right.
+They are 4 byte long, but divided into two 2 byte consecutive parts _low_ and _high_ (in that order), and these parts themselves are big endian.

+In practice, this means the byte significance order is `[1, 0, 3, 2]` instead of the expected big endian `[3, 2, 1, 0]`.